-As technology moves forward, things get smaller, faster and now possibly transparent.
-A team of scientists have developed transparent, flexible memory chips that may one day replace flash drives and other personal data storage devices.
+As technology moves forward, things get smaller, faster, and now possibly transparent.
+A team of scientists has developed transparent, flexible memory chips that may one day replace flash drives and other personal data storage devices.

 Speaking at the 243rd National Meeting & Exposition of the American Chemical Society, the world’s largest scientific society, he said devices with these chips could retain data despite an accidental trip through the drier — or even a voyage to Mars.
 And with a unique 3-D internal architecture, the new chips could pack extra gigabytes of data while taking up less space.

 “These new chips are really big for the electronics industry because they are now looking for replacements for flash memory,” said James M. Tour, Ph.D., who led the research team.
 “These new memory chips have numerous advantages over the chips today that are workhorses for data storage in hundreds of millions of flash, or thumb drives, smartphones, computers, and other products.
 Flash has about another six or seven years in which it can be built smaller, but then developers hit fundamental barriers.”

 Because of the way that the new memory chips are configured, namely with two terminals per bit of information rather than the standard three terminals per bit, they are much better suited for the next revolution in electronics — 3-D memory — than flash drives.

 “In order to put more memory into a smaller area, you have to stack components beyond two dimensions, which is what is currently available,” he said.
 “You have to go to 3-D.” And the chips have a high on-off ratio, which is a measure of how much electrical current can flow in the chip when it stores information versus when it is empty.
 The higher the ratio, the more attractive the chips are to manufacturers.